datphung239/etch-a-sketch/README.md

 🔗 Live preview: [here :blush:](https://datphung239.github.io/etch-a-sketch/)

 ## How to play?
-- Choose your favorite the color and background (Default for black & white), then hold the mouse to paint
+- Choose your favorite the color and background (Default for black & white), then hold the mouse inside the grid to paint
-- Functionality
+- Features
   - Clear: Clear the board
   - Reset: Reset all to default
   - Toggle `random` & `rainbow` button the pixels color will be random